Assessing Amazon Inspector coverage of your AWS environment - Amazon Inspector

 To assess Amazon Inspector coverage of your AWS environment

-• Accounts, for account-level coverage.
+• Choose Accounts to review account-level coverage.

 Assessing account-level coverage